puppetlabs/puppet-docs/source/guides/passenger.markdown

 ### Install the Puppet Master Rack Application

-Your copy of Puppet includes a `config.ru` file, which tells Rack how to spawn puppet master processes.
+Your copy of Puppet includes a `config.ru` file, which tells Rack how to spawn Puppet master processes.
 To install this Rack application in a form Passenger can use, you'll need to:

 * Create three directories for the application (a parent directory, a "public" directory, and a "tmp" directory)
 * Copy the `ext/rack/config.ru` file from the Puppet source code into the parent directory
 * Set the ownership of the config.ru file

-> **Note:** The `chown` step is important --- the owner of this file is the user the puppet master process will run under.
+> **Note:** The `chown` step is important --- the owner of this file is the user the Puppet master process will run under.
 This should usually be `puppet`, but may be different in your deployment.
 >
 > Also, make sure the Apache user (which may vary by platform) can both read and traverse all three directories, can traverse all of its parent directories, and can write to the "tmp" directory.